pbudzik/bytecask/README.md

 * Blob store - internal architecture has inherent limitation as to the value size as it is internally represented as an array of bytes.
 It means that blobs (files included) cannot be easily stored.
 The blob store function of the API breaks blob's value down to segments so that multiple segments (plus a descriptor entry) altogether hold the value.
-Storing and retrieving relys on streams rather than on values as the value by definition is large.
+Storing and retrieving relies on streams rather than on values as the value by definition is large.
 * Eviction/Expiration - eviction is a mechanism to manage which entries should be removed (at the moment based on max items), expiration is removal based on time (TTL).

 ### Benchmark ####

 ```